Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "I’ve had enough of ceremony," Xiù said, fidgeting with her fingernails for the twentieth time.

 She was procrastinating, and she knew it.
 She didn’t want to get out of the car at all.
-She didn’t want to see… The Commune of Females in Wi Kao had been her *home.* Ayma had lived here.
-Had… had died, here.
+She didn’t want to see...
+The Commune of Females in Wi Kao had been her *home.* Ayma had lived here.
+Had... had died, here.
 She didn’t want to see what had become of it, not at all.

 That wouldn’t stop her, of course.
 She’d get out and see it if it killed her.
 But she was allowed to prepare.